 Direct Payment and Personal Health Budget Support, Advice and Guidance

-Disability North is a user-led independent charity providing advice and guidance to employers for over 15 years.
-We are delighted to announce that as of 1st May 2020 we are extending our offer to all local councils in the North of England, CCGs and Service Users who wish to exercise their use of choice and control and choose their own Direct Payment Support.
+Disability North is a user-led Disabled Persons Organisation.
+We have been providing advice and guidance on Direct Payments for over 20 years.
+Our support is available to all in the North East, North Yorkshire and York who wish to exercise their use of choice and control and choose their own Direct Payment Support.

 In addition to our offer of Direct Payment/PHB Support we have an excellent payroll service committed to person-centred customer service.
-Disability North have also been offering this service for over 15 years.
-We can ensure that you receive a joined-up service between the set-up of your package right through to the first payment of your PAs, and with our ongoing support options we will continue to support you for as long as you require.
+With over 20 years of experience in payroll you can be assured of a joined-up service between the set-up of your direct payment right through to the first payment of your PAs.
+With our ongoing support options we will work alongside to support you for as long as you require.

-Disability North recognizes that employers may need varying levels of support.
-We have used our extensive experience in delivering support and have built our packages with this in mind (click here for our menu of services).
-If you know what support you require please complete this registration form.
-To view our comparison table of support please click here.
-If you require something that does not appear to be listed or you would like a more bespoke package please do get in touch to discuss your requirements.
-Our experienced Community Care and Personalisation Advisor, Vici Richardson, will be happy to assist you and can be contacted on firstname.lastname@example.org or by telephone on 0191 2840480 or 07933834666.
+If you require something that does not appear to be listed or you would like a more bespoke support please do get in touch to discuss your requirements.
+Our experienced team will be happy to assist you and can be contacted on email@example.com or by telephone on 0191 2840480

 Our support will provide everything from advice on record keeping to guidance with employing quality support staff; we can also assist in the recruitment of Personal Assistants, provide employer training, along with budget management support.
 Employing a Personal Assistant can feel daunting at first but we will ensure you have the advice, guidance and tools to be a confident employer.

 “I needed to employ a new PA and was given excellent support throughout the whole process.”